Terror Unleashed

 “The financial resources used to deal with Falun Gong have exceeded the outlay for a war.” —Justice Department Officer of Liaoning Province, during a conference at the Masanjia Forced Labor Camp

 The CCP leadership’s frustration with their failure to quickly and thoroughly dismantle Falun Gong was evident in its media coverage.
-By 2001, contrary to earlier statements by the Chinese government, the war on Falun Gong had not yet been won, and the “broad masses” had to be made to understand the “ferocity of our battle with Falun Gong.”
+By 2001, contrary to earlier statements by the Chinese government, the war on Falun Gong had not yet been won, and the “broad masses” had to be made to understand the “ferocity of [their] battle with Falun Gong.”

-And so, Jiang and his cronies hatched a plan…
+As such, Jiang and his cronies hatched a plan…

 The “Self-Immolation” Hoax Turns the Tide